 Based on research, the number one driver of innovation cited by logistics professionals was visibility.
 Last mile tracking for internal visibility is a crucial aspect of creating a customer-centric supply chain.

 Last mile visibility requires a variety of operational and technological changes to your supply chain:

-- Tracking packages once they are loaded on to trucks
+- Tracking packages once they are loaded on to trucks and out for delivery

 - Real-time tracking of orders and vehicles